Redeem Now Ends in:

 The Circle of Fifths, a visual illustration of the harmonic relationships of all 12 musical notes.
 Notes next to each other are the most harmonically similar.

 Ever wondered how legendary riffs and unforgettable melodies are forged?
 The journey begins with 12 musical notes.
-Master these, and you'll unlock the secret language of music, allowing you to write your own song one day.
+Master these, and you'll unlock the secret language of music.

 The Heart of All Songs: 12 Musical Notes